Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

 By the analysis of \autocite{tehGalileoGaugeUnderstanding2016}, which replaces the condition of \textit{non-interiority} from \autocite{greavesEmpiricalConsequencesSymmetries2014} by non-redundancy, the symmetries that exhibit DES are those that are boundary-preserving but non-redundant, i.e.~not generated by the Gauss law constraint.
 Thus we obtain:

-However, this construction was only recently made precise and conceptually clear in \autocite{borsboom} for pure Yang-Mills theory on Euclidean space with asymptotic boundary conditions.
-The main point made in that article is that the requirement that boundary-preserving gauge transformations $g\in\mathcal{G}^I$ become constant at asymptotic infinity follows not directly from the boundary conditions on the fields, but rather from the additional requirement that the \textit{Lagrangian of Yang-Mills theory be defined on a tangent bundle to configuration space}.
-Extending this requirement to Yang-Mills-Higgs theory, it can be shown that $\mathcal{G}^I$ is different in the unbroken and broken phases.
+However, the derivation showing that, for Yang-Mills theory on a Euclidean Cauchy slice, this group indeed equals the global gauge symmetry group (or a copy thereof for every homotopy class of gauge transformations), was only recently made rigorous\autocite{borsboom}.
+The main point made in that article is that the requirement that boundary-preserving gauge transformations $g\in\mathcal{G}^I$ become constant at asymptotic infinity follows not only from the boundary conditions on the fields, but also from the structure of the instantaneous state space of classical field theories in the Lagrangian formulation.
+Studying the instantaneous state space of Yang-Mills-Higgs theory, it can be shown that $\mathcal{G}^I$ is different in the unbroken and broken phases.
 In the unbroken phase $\mathcal{G}^I$ consists of all asymptotically constant gauge symmetries, like for pure Yang-Mills theory.
 But in the broken phase, i.e. when we take a minimum of the Higgs potential $V(\varphi)$ to have zero energy, rather than $\varphi=0$, the boundary-preserving gauge symmetries $\mathcal{G}^I$ are all transformations that become the identity at infinity.
 Thus, we find that $\mathcal{G}_\text{DES}$ consists of a copy of the global gauge group for every homotopy class only in the unbroken phase.
 It is trivial/discrete in the broken phase.

-We will use these results throughout this article, while referring to \autocite{borsboom} for the details.
-However, we do need to understand in detail how the group of redundant gauge transformations $\mathcal{G}^\infty_0$ can be found by studying which transformations are generated by the Gauss law constraint.
+We will use these results throughout this article, while referring to \autocite{borsboom,borsboominstantaneous} for the mathematical details on how to take the quotient in Eq.~\eqref{GDES}.
+However, we do need to understand how the group of redundant gauge transformations $\mathcal{G}^\infty_0$ arises by studying which transformations are generated by the Gauss law constraint.
 The next Section will therefore be dedicated to this.
 Doing so will provide us with the necessary tools to give our harmonized account of gauge symmetry breaking in the Higgs mechanism in Section \ref{coulomb}.